Pembroke, Pembrokeshire

-Pembroke (/ˈpɛmbrʊk/ PEM-bruuk; Penfro [ˈpɛnvrɔ]) is both a town and a community in Pembrokeshire, Wales, with a population of 7,552.
-The names of both the town and the county (of which the county town is Haverfordwest) have a common origin; both are derived from the Cantref of Penfro: Pen, "head" or "end", and bro, "region", "country", "land", which has been interpreted to mean either "Land's End" or "headland".
+Pembroke (/ˈpɛmbrʊk/ PEM-bruuk; Penfro [ˈpɛnvrɔ]) is a town and community in Pembrokeshire, Wales, with a population of 7,552.
+The names of both the town and the county (of which the county town is Haverfordwest) have a common origin; both are derived from the Cantref of Penfro: Pen, 'head' or 'end', and bro, 'region', 'country', 'land', which has been interpreted to mean either 'Land's End' or 'headland'.

 Pembroke features a number of historic buildings, town walls, complexes and Pembroke Castle which was the birthplace of Henry Tudor, who became Henry VII of England.

 History

 Pembroke Castle, the substantial remains of a stone medieval fortress founded by the Normans in 1093, stands at the western tip of a peninsula surrounded by water on three sides.
 The castle was the seat of the powerful Earls of Pembroke and the birthplace of King Henry VII of England.
 Gerald de Windsor was the first recorded Constable of Pembroke.
 Pembroke town and castle and its surroundings are linked with the early Christian church.
 Following the final extension of the castle about 1254 the town was extended and defensive perimeter walls erected around the edge of the town.
 The walls survive on their medieval foundations, although much rebuilt over the centuries.
 A great many of the town's original medieval burgage plots survive and are divided by early stone walls that are of significant national importance.

 Monkton Priory, sited on a hill across the river from the castle, founded in 1098 by Arnulf de Montgomery and granted by him to the Benedictine order, has very early foundations and retains much of the Norman walls of the nave.
-The choir and sanctuary were renovated in the 19th Century.
+The choir and sanctuary were renovated in the nineteenth century.
 Monkton Hall, close by the Priory church, is regarded as the oldest domestic building in Pembrokeshire and possibly Wales and is thought to have been the guesthouse for visitors to the Priory.